jadonk/cloud9-examples/PocketBeagle/Grove/Kit.md

 - Step 5.
 Run the Switch_the_Music.py by using Runner:Python.

 ### success
         Default music is boring and bad taste?
-Now, with the help of WiFi, you can download the music meet your own flavor.
+Now, with the help of WiFi, you can download the music to meet your own flavor.

 ## Lesson - 5.
 Keyboard Player